patrickdemooij9/CardGameDBSites/README.md

 Let me know if you have some tips about this.
 I would highly appreciate it.
 I mainly want a serverside rendered website that adds a bit of javascript functionality.

 I'll be working on getting some test data set up, so that this project can easily be used for other things.
 Currently I have a database running with everything manually set up.

+**How to set up**
+Requirements: Net Core SDK 8

+- Clone the repository
+- Inside of SkytearHordeDB.Website run `dotnet build` & `dotnet run`.
+This will start running the website.
+- Navigate in your browser to the https url that is displayed in your terminal.
+- Install Umbraco by filling in the fields.
+Ideally you use SQL server, but SQL Lite will also work (though there may be parts broken as it wasn't tested with it in mind).
+- After installing, log in.
+If the page doesn't automatically redirect you, go to the same url but with /umbraco behind it.
+- In the top navigation, go to "Settings".
+Then in the sidebar locate "uSync" and click on it.
+Now click on the Import button.
+- Now stop the website and find the "ContentMigrationPlan.cs" file located in the "Content" folder.
+Open it and uncomment line 15.
+Save and run the site again.
+- Go back to umbraco, navigate to "Content". you should now see an item called "Homepage".
+Click on there.
+- Expand the "Save and publish" button to select "Publish with descendants" and toggle "Include unpublished content items" to on.
+Click "Publish with descendants".
+- Right click on "Homepage" and select "Cultures and Hostnames".
+Add a new domain and put your current domain into that input.
+Click save.
+- You should now be able to navigate to your domain (without /umbraco) and navigate through the website.
+You'll miss images but I'll figure out a way to get those working as well.